balena-io/docs/pages/reference/OS/network.md

 You can configure a connectivity check using NetworkManager's builtin [feature][nm-connectivity] (see "connectivity section").
 In order to configure custom endpoints, the URL, expected response, and check interval can be set in `config.json` (more information available [here][meta-balena-connectivity]).
-By default, NetworkManager is configured to use {{ $names.cloud.lower }} to perform the check.
+By default, NetworkManager is configured to use balenaCloud to perform the check.

 ## Disable IPv6

-In cases where a local network issue is preventing IPv6 traffic from being routed, you can fully disable IPv6 in {{ $names.os.lower }} 2.0 with the following commands.
+In cases where a local network issue is preventing IPv6 traffic from being routed, you can fully disable IPv6 in balenaOS 2.0 with the following commands.

-__Warning:__ Making changes to the networking of a device is extremely dangerous and can lead to a device being unrecoverable, so exercise caution with any of the following.
+**Warning:** Making changes to the networking of a device is extremely dangerous and can lead to a device being unrecoverable, so exercise caution with any of the following.

 ```
 root@087fd7c:/# nmcli c show